All Books

 Key Takeaways

-• Identify your most important task ('the frog') and do it first.
+• Identify your most important task (your 'frog') and complete it first.

-• Plan every day in advance to maintain clarity and focus.
+• Plan every day in advance to create a clear roadmap for success.

 Who Should Read